GenAI Concepts

 • Adobe claims that they license all the copyright material used to train their commercial models.

 • Google claims that AI training is like reading a book.
-If training could be accomplished without the creation of copies, there would be no copyright questions.
+If training could be done without creating copies, there would be no copyright questions.

 • Microsoft claims that changing copyright law could hurt small AI developers.